-The primary objectives of these Financial Policies are:
+The primary objectives of these Financial Management Policies are:

-The desire to maintain strong operations and maintenance programs and provide the necessary funds to finance priority and ongoing capital projects in order to deliver high-quality water and sewer services;

-- The desire to have available funds and access to financial resources to be able to quickly respond to unplanned Capital Improvement Plan projects, emergency, catastrophic, and Force Majeure Incidents and to allow for the continued ability to provide water and sewer service; - The desire to maintain a strong financial condition aimed at preserving and enhancing the Enterprise Fund's credit ratings to minimize capital project financing costs and promote long-term System sustainability; and - The desire to maintain reasonable and justified levels of rates and fees over the long run in accordance with good business practices and these Financial Policies.
+- The desire to maintain strong operations and maintenance programs and provide the necessary funds to finance priority and ongoing capital projects to deliver highquality potable water, irrigation, and sanitary sewer services; - The desire to have available funds and access to financial resources to be able to quickly respond to unplanned Capital Improvement Plan projects, emergency, catastrophic, and Force Majeure Incidents and to allow for the continued ability to provide potable water, irrigation, and sanitary sewer services; - The desire to maintain a strong financial condition aimed at preserving and enhancing the Enterprise Fund's credit ratings to minimize capital project financing costs and promote long-term System sustainability; and - The desire to maintain reasonable and justified levels of rates and fees over the long term in accordance with good business practices and these Financial Management Policies.

-These Financial Policies are in addition to other policies that may be adopted from time to time by the Board of Supervisors of the Village Center Community Development District (the "Board") and will be reviewed periodically and updated as appropriate.
+These Financial Management Policies are in addition to other policies that may be adopted from time to time by the Board of Supervisors of the North Sumter County Utility Dependent District (the "Board") and will be reviewed periodically and updated as appropriate.